campa-consortium/lattice-standard/source/constructing-lattices.md

 If `length` is not given, the BeamLine ends at the downstream end of the final element in the `line` and with this the length of the BeamLine can be calculated.

-The optional `reference_point` component is used to position sublines.
+The optional `zero_point` component is used to position sublines.
-The value of `reference_point` is the name of a `line item` that marks the reference point.
+The value of `zero_point` is the name of a `line item` that marks the reference point.
 To make things unambiguous, the reference `item` must have zero length.
-In most cases, this means that the `reference_point` cannot be a `BeamLine`.
+In most cases, this means that the `zero_point` cannot be a `BeamLine`.

 The `line` component of a BeamLine holds an ordered list of `items`.
 Each `item` represents one (or more if there is a `repeat` count) lattice element or